bryandaniel1/chat-room/readme.md

 		- Click "OK" to save the new resource.

- - After this procedure, exit GlassFish Console and shut down the server in NetBeans.
+ - After this procedure, exit GlassFish Console and shut down the server.

 **c)** Configuration File